canonical/design.ubuntu.com/scopes/core-scopes/index.md

   <img class="alignnone size-full" src="https://assets.ubuntu.com/v1/2a544668-Departments-3.png" alt="Departments 3" width="1263" height="927">
 </div>
   <div class="eight-col">
-  <ol><li>Scope header – contains the title of your scope and optional icons that can take action or navigate to a different screen.</li><li>Department drop-down – is an optional feature to give the user a more targeted and narrower search.</li><li>Category header link – Can be placed in the header of a category to lead the user to a connected child scope.</li><li>Tap card to preview content – tapping on a card can take the user to a preview screen, where they can take action e.g. ‘Play’ or ‘Open’.</li></ol>
+  <ol><li>Scope header – contains the title of your scope and optional icons that can take action or navigate to a different screen.</li><li>Department drop-down – is an optional feature to give the user a more targeted and narrower search.</li><li>Category header link – Can be placed in the header of a category to lead the user to a connected child scope.</li><li>Tap card to preview content – tapping on a card can take the user to a preview screen, where they can take action e.g. &#8216;Play&#8217; or &#8216;Open&#8217;.</li></ol>
 </div>
   <div class="eight-col last-col box box-grey">
   <div class="one-col last-col align-centre">